nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ## Authors, Contributions, and Copyright

 This guide was originally written by Joseph Lee ([@josephsl](https://github.com/josephsl)), and is shaped by the NVDA user and developer community.
-As of May, 2019, it is being maintained and revised by Luke Davis ([@XLTechie](https://github.com/XLTechie)).
+As of March 2020, it is being maintained and revised by Luke Davis ([@XLTechie](https://github.com/XLTechie)).
 We welcome your feedback and contributions.

-NVDA is copyright 2006-2019 NV Access Limited.
+NVDA is copyright 2006-2020 NV Access Limited.
 Microsoft Windows, Microsoft Office, Win32 API, and other Microsoft  products are copyright Microsoft Corporation. the IAccessible package is copyright by IBM and the Linux Foundation.
 Python is copyright by Python Software Foundation.
 Other products mentioned are copyrighted by their respective copyright holders.

 ## Introduction